 - Current Cars Mods.:

-I'm pretty happy with the standard car - it performs and handles really well for a diesel but I'm sure the modding bug will strike.
+I'm pretty happy with the standard car - it performs and handles really well for a small petrol and handles great but I'm sure the modding bug will strike.

 First up I need to convince my wife that the car is in need of some more mods.